emgarten/Sleet/doc/private-feed-s3.md

 ### Finding the cloudfront url

 In the AWS console under `CloudFront > Distrubutions` find the `Domain name` for your distribution.

-If you have added an alternatte domain name you can use that instead.
+If you have added an alternate domain name you can use that instead.

 This guide uses the cloudfront url `https://d1cdxzxbqv5kg2.cloudfront.net/` **Replace this with your own cloudfront url.**

 ### Create the sleet config

 Create a sleet.json config file to reference the bucket that we just created.
 There are many ways to configure the feed and credentials, below is a basic example to help understand the settings.
 For the full list of options see [S3 feeds](feed-type-s3.md).